 - Paper submission deadline: Sep 09, 2019 04:59 PM

 - Author rebuttal period: Nov 04 -- Nov 11, 2019

 Dual submission policy: We will not accept any paper which, at the time of submission, is under review for another conference or has already been published.
 This policy also applies to papers that overlap substantially in technical content with conference papers under review or previously published.
 Authors may, however, submit to Conference on Systems and Machine Learning substantially different versions of journal papers that are currently under review by a journal, but not yet accepted at the time of submission.
 After submission and during the review period, Conference on Systems and Machine Learning submissions must not be submitted to other conferences.
 However, authors may submit to non-archival venues, such as workshops without proceedings, or as technical reports (or similar, e.g., arXiv).
 In the case of workshops with proceedings, the authors should explain the differences in the full paper and email the workshop paper to the program chair.
 These latter submissions will be evaluated on the added novelty compared to their workshop version.

 Proceedings: Accepted papers will be published in the form of online proceedings.

 Submission format: To prepare your submission to Conference on Systems and Machine Learning 2020, please use the LaTeX style files provided at: SML2020style.tar.gz.
 Submitted papers will be in a 2-column format and can be up to 10 pages long, not including references.
+Each reference must explicitly list all authors of the paper.
 Authors may use as many pages of appendices as they wish, but reviewers are not required to read these.
 If you wish to include an appendix, please upload this separately from your main paper.
 You will be able to upload the appendix after submitting your main paper.